Belgium Beer Trip 2016

 Brussels, Brugge and Antwerp!

-July 20 - 29, 2014 --- 9 Nights
+July 24 - August 2, 2016 --- 9 Nights

-DAY 1: Sunday - July 20th - This incredible Belgium Beer Tour starts when you arrive in Brussels (we will meet at the hotel - I will provide detailed step-by-step directions for how to get from the airport to the hotel - or if you prefer I can meet you at the airport).
+DAY 1: Sunday - July 24th - This incredible Belgian Beer Trip starts when you arrive in Brussels (we will meet at the hotel - I will provide detailed step-by-step directions for how to get from the airport to the hotel - or if you prefer I can meet you at the airport if possible).
 After a short nap (for those arriving that morning and able to get into their room, which is not a certainty), we will meet up around noon and take a walk around the Grand Place and the old part of Brussels.
-I will get you acquainted with the city, how the trains work, where things are, etc. We will stop for a small lunch and perhaps your first beer (of many) in Belgium, and of course we can stop for frites, waffles (both types!) and chocolates (dont forget to ask me about that special locals pub that serves Westvleteren!).
-Then, we will go to one of the best beer-focused restuarants in the world for an incredible and very memorable meal (transportation to the hotel, lunch, beer and snacks during the day on your own).
-After a fun afternoon of getting to know Brussels, most of you that arrived in Belgium this morning will be exhausted, so we will call it an early night and let everyone settle into their room and get a good night's sleep.
+I will get you acquainted with the city, how the trains work, where things are, etc. We will stop for a light lunch and perhaps your first beer (of many) in Belgium, and of course we can stop for frites, waffles (both types!) and chocolates (dont forget to ask me about that special locals pub that serves Westvleteren!).
+Then, we will go to one of the best beer-focused restuarants in the world for an incredible and very memorable meal (transportation to the hotel, lunch, beer and snacks during the day on your own - dinner is included).
+After a fun afternoon and early evening of getting to know Brussels, most of you that arrived in Belgium this morning will be exhausted, so we will call it an early night and let everyone settle into their room and get a good night's sleep.
 We have a very fun and very busy day tomorrow!

-DAY 9: Monday - July 28th - Our last full day in Belgium and I saved one of the best beers of all for today.
+DAY 9: - Monday - August 1st - It is our last full day in Belgium and I have saved one of the best beers of all for today.
 We will travel by bus out to the Westmalle monastery!
 However, before we do that, you will have some time in the morning and early afternoon to explore Antwerp.
 We are not in Antwerp very long, so the day's activities are optional.
 You may want to visit the DeKoninck brewery (or at least drink their beer, the beer of Antwerp), visit one of the city's great beer bars, and/or see the sights, including Peter Paul Rubens home and museum.
 Antwerp is also the diamond capital of the world, and some good deals can be found if you know what you are looking for.
 I can provide some guidance on this and even refer you to the company that I have personally purchased from.
 Lunch, if desired, is on your own.
-Once we get to Westmalle, we can watch a nice video presentation about the monastery and brewery at the large restaurant across the street and we can walk the grounds of the monastery.
-The restuarant is unique in its ability to serve either cold or cellar temp Westmalle beers (Dubbel and Tripel), and they also serve a very unique Half and Half blended beer, and even an ice cream with a Westmalle Dubbel caramel raisin topping!
+Once we get to Westmalle, we can watch a nice video presentation about the monastery and the brewery at the large restaurant located there.
+We can also walk the grounds of the monastery.
+The restaurant is unique in its ability to serve both cold or cellar temp Westmalle beers (Dubbel and Tripel), and they also serve a very unique Half and Half blended beer, and even an ice cream with a Westmalle Dubbel caramel raisin topping!
 Yes, it is as good as it sounds!
 In addition to the beers, we will have an early Farewell Dinner (included) here at Westmalle.
-This is a fun way to close the trip.
-We will get back to our hotel in Antwerp in time to have a last beer and/or relax a little and get packed for the trip back home or for heading to Dusseldorf tomorrow.
+This is a really fun way to close the trip.
+We will get back to our hotel in Antwerp in time to have a last beer and/or relax a little and get packed and prepped for either your trip back home or for heading to Dusseldorf tomorrow.

 FAQs REGARDING THE BELGIUM BEER TOUR